Isle of Lewis: Media and the arts

-As well as regularly playing host to the Royal National Mòd, there are annual local mods.
+As well as regularly playing host to the Royal National Mòd, there are annual local mòds.
 Stornoway Castle Green hosts the annual 3-day Hebridean Celtic Festival in July, attracting over 10,000 visitors.
-The festival includes events such as ceilidhs, dances and special concerts featuring storytelling, song and music with performers from all round the Isles and beyond.
+The festival includes events such as cèilidhs, dances and special concerts featuring storytelling, song and music with performers from all round the Isles and beyond.
+Sad Day We Left the Croft is a 2007 compilation album of punk bands from Lewis.

 The radio station Isles FM is based in Stornoway and broadcasts on 103FM, featuring a mixture of Scottish Gaelic and English programming.
 The town is also home to a studio operated by BBC Radio nan Gàidheal, and Studio Alba, an independent television studio from where the Scottish Gaelic TV channel TeleG was broadcast.

 The Stornoway Gazette is the main local paper, covering Lewis and beyond and is published weekly.
 The Hebridean is a sister paper of the Gazette and also provides local coverage.
 Some community organisations in the rural districts have their own publications with news and features for these particular areas, such as the Rudhach for the Point district.

 Lewis has been home to, or inspired, many writers, including bestselling contemporary author Kevin MacNeil, whose cult novel The Stornoway Way was set in the island's capital.
 In April 2020, the Isle of Lewis Distillery published a list of 10 recommended books that feature the Outer Hebrides.
 Parts of the crime/mystery series by author GR Jordan are also set in this area, with the action in Water's Edge and Horror Weekend taking place primarily on the Isle.

 Sport

 There is a good provision of sporting grounds and sports centres in Lewis.
-Sports such as football, rugby union and golf are popular.
+Sports such as football, rugby union and golf are popular: